JakeMilne/MobileAppDevCoursework/README.md

 <h3>Life cycle events</h3>
 <h4>Main Activity</h4>
-Main activity handles the navigation bar, handling the fragment switching in the onCreate method
+Main activity handles the navigation bar and fragment switching in the onCreate method
 <h4>Home Page/Upcoming Games and Live Scores</h4>
 The Home Page and Live Scores page have similar life cycle events, onCreateView handles the creation of the recyclerView via an istance of the HomeViewModel class, with the nested onChanged function updating the recycler view, onStart uses the instance of HomeViewClass to load data from the database and the api. onItemClick is used to handle redirects to the game details or live game details fragment. <br>